DukeValentine/nhentai-downloader/README.md

 This project idea was inspired by [RicterZhen nhentai doujinshi downloader](https://github.com/RicterZ/nhentai)

-Output the found doujinshi in json format or a simple list of ids.
+Support for output the found doujinshi in json or a id list

 ## Instalation